MedPruner: Training-Free Hierarchical Token Pruning for Efficient 3D Medical Image Understanding in Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we proposed MedPruner, a training-free hierarchical pruning framework that bridges the gap between high-performance 3D medical VLMs and the constraints of real-time clinical deployment.
+In this paper, we propose MedPruner, a training-free hierarchical pruning framework that bridges the gap between high-performance 3D medical VLMs and the constraints of real-time clinical deployment.
 By adaptively managing the non-uniform information density across volumetric data, our approach ensures that critical diagnostic details are prioritized over redundant anatomical backgrounds.
-Extensive evaluations demonstrated that MedPruner significantly enhanced computational efficiency without compromising diagnostic integrity, offering a scalable and model-agnostic solution for the practical integration of VLMs into complex medical workflows.
+Extensive evaluations show that MedPruner improves the efficiency-performance trade-off without compromising diagnostic integrity, offering a scalable and model-agnostic solution for the practical integration of VLMs into complex medical workflows.

+\textbf{Acknowledgments.} This work was supported by National Natural Science Foundation of China (No. 62522124), Hong Kong Research Grants Council General Research Fund 14206725 and Hong Kong Innovation and Technology Commission Innovation and Technology Fund PRP/082/24FX.

+\textbf{Disclosure of Interests.} The authors have no competing interests to declare that are relevant to the content of this article.